FAQ

 In The Kitchen

-• If you're bulking, consume 1.2 to 1.5 grams of protein per pound of lean body mass, per day.
+• If you're bulking, consume 1.2 to 1.5 grams of protein per pound of lean body mass per day.

-• Store and heat food in glass containers, just don't heat the lids.
+• Cook with butter, coconut oil, or olive oil.
+Avoid seed oils, vegetable oils, and soy.
+Store and heat food in glass containers only, never plastic.
 Do not use any plastics that have been heated up at any time in the past, including bottles that have been in the sunlight or left in a hot vehicle.
+Don't use non-stick cookware.
+Cast iron or stainless steel only.

 In The Home & Office